ISISComputingGroup/ibex_developers_manual/project_overview/High-Level-Architectural-Design.md

 The figures are made in the freely available [yEd](https://www.yworks.com/products/yed), and are stored in the images folder when you check out the Wiki.

+### Nexus Files and Data

+Nexus files are created on run end and hold the spectra data and the block values.
+The block values are present if logging is enabled on the block.
+Once the logging is enabled the values get written to the archive database.
+There is a thread which pulls this data from the mysql into the sqllite database.
+On end of run the nexus file is created fro the sqllite database.